 According to the star, he earns from record sales, tours and shows.

 Wale also revealed that he is conservatively investing and spending his money.
-In his interview with Forbes the entertainer explained that ambition drives him more that the money.
+In his interview with Forbes, the entertainer explained that ambition drives him more than the money.
 He believes “you have to be good at what you do” and let that drive you to the top.